Fresh oregano

 Ingredients:

-1 pound hot and/or sweet Italian sausage, removed from casings
+1 lb hot and/or sweet Italian sausage, removed from casings

 2 tablespoons extra virgin olive oil